amol786/Student-Management-System/README.md

 # Student-Management-System
-Django Web Application with CRUD operations and django rest framework api.
+Django Web Application and Rest Framework with CRUD operations for Student Management System.<br>

 Containerizing web application with Docker and Docker Compose